peterchain7/peterchain7.github.io/_posts/2022-06-7-linuxPrivilegeEscalation.md

 ```bash
 getcap -r / 2>/dev/null
 ```
-- Logged in Users adn what they are doing
+- Logged in Users and what they are doing

 ```bash
 whom